-The minimum detection sensitivity level of N-terminal pro-brain natriuretic peptide (NT proBNP) using current human NT-proBNP ELISA kit was 0.51 ng/mL.
-The dynamic range for this assay is 1.0 – 380.0 ng/L.
+The minimum detection sensitivity level of human N-terminal pro-brain natriuretic peptide (NT-proBNP, NT proBNP) using current NT-proBNP ELISA kit was 2.0 pg/ml.
+The dynamic range for this assay is 62.5 – 2,000.0 pg/ml.

 - BNP and NT-proBNP as prognostic markers in persons with acute decompensated heart failure: a systematic review.
 Heart Fail Rev. (2014) 19 (4): 453-70.
 Review.
 Santaguida P.L., et al.